The best loyalty cards 2019

 How much are Superdrug points worth?

 You can only spend your Superdrug points in multiples of 100.
 100 points will get you £1 off, 200 points will get you £2 off and so on...

 This does mean you have to spend quite a lot to get any discounts, as a £100 spend will only get you a quid off your next shop.

-However, the best thing about the Superdrug loyalty card (as opposed to the Boots Advantage card) is that you can use your points for part-payments.
+However, the best thing about the Superdrug loyalty card is that you can use your points for part-payments, unlike the Boots Advantage card.
 So you can buy something that costs £4.99, and use 200 points to get £2 off, paying the difference (£2.99) yourself.

 • Exclusive lower prices on certain products – these change every few weeks, and you'll be notified by email

 • Bonus points (50, 100, 200 or 500) when buying selected products or on special events